 The value of hard assets often aligns with inflation, so they provide a hedge against rising prices and consistent value in “real dollars.”
 Hard assets also offer non-correlated returns.
 This means that their value doesn’t rise and fall in line with the stock market.

-Hard Assets Investing Guide for 2022
+Hard Assets Investing Guide

+- Hedge against inflation.
 Inflation has been running higher recently due to supply chain disruptions, COVID and a massive increase in the money supply.
 Central banks respond to higher inflation by raising interest rates, which can weigh on the price of equities.
 The value of hard assets tend to rise with inflation, so they can provide a hedge within your portfolio to maintain your balances during periods of uncertainty.

+- Productive real assets.
 Some hard assets generate income like a business.
 Investing in rental properties, commercial real estate or farmland can provide income for your portfolio.
 Over time, the value of real estate tends to increase with inflation, so that provides an additional return for investors.

+- Commodities for a growing economy.
 Commodities like oil, natural gas and others increase in value during periods of high demand.
 During a growing economy, more consumers and businesses use these resources for everyday activities.
 When a downturn happens, there is a general floor to their prices due to baseline demand for cars, heating homes and other uses.

+- Mix business with pleasure.
 Investors may choose certain hard assets that offer a mix of business and pleasure.
 These investments include artwork, classic and exotic cars and books.
 With these items, not only do they provide investment opportunity, but the investors can use them as well.
 Investors display in their homes or offices, vehicles can be driven and books can be shared or put on display.

 Hard assets are tangible products that hold value for investors.
 There are many different ways to invest in hard assets.
 They are an attractive way to diversify your portfolio to reduce overall volatility.
 The value of hard assets generally align with inflation, which makes them a valuable hedge during periods of rising prices.
 However, the value of some hard assets depend on demand, scarcity and historical significance.